 Native Americans pursue a herd of buffalo on the Kansas state flag and seal, and a buffalo is featured on the U.S. Mint's bicentennial commemorative Kansas quarter.
 The American buffalo is also a state symbol of Oklahoma and Wyoming, and in 2016 was designated as our national mammal.

-American Buffalo (Bison)
+American Buffalo (Bison) Facts

-Buffalo once roamed the American prairie by the tens of millions and provided a way of life for the plains Indians.
+Buffalo once roamed the American prairie by the tens of millions and provided a way of life for native Americans of the Great Plains (it's estimated that up to 40 million bison once roamed North America) .
 European settlers hunted buffalo to the brink of extinction - it's estimated that between 300 - 500 animals remained when the federal government passed more strict game laws in 1889.

-Today, though they are not in danger of extinction, there are indications that the present populations are threatened by both genetic hybridization with domestic cattle (a result of efforts to breed a more robust “beefalo” breed in the early 1900s) and exposure to livestock diseases.
+Though American bison are not in danger of extinction, there are indications that the present populations are threatened by both genetic hybridization with domestic cattle (a result of efforts to breed a more robust “beefalo” breed in the early 1900s) and exposure to livestock diseases.